-The portfolio or thesis shall be examined by a team of Examiners appointed by the Research Degrees Sub-Committee of the Research Committee of The Glasgow School of Art and approved by the College of Arts Higher Degrees Committee and the Senate.
+The research project or thesis shall be examined by a team of Examiners appointed by the RDSC of the Research and Knowledge Exchange Committee of The Glasgow School of Art and approved by the College of Arts Higher Degrees Committee and the Senate.
 The team of Examiners shall include at least one internal examiner appointed by the Senate and one external examiner appointed by the University Court on the recommendation of the Senate.
-In the case of a submission by a member of staff or a former member of staff two of the examiners must be external.
+In the case of a submission by a member of staff or a former member of staff two of the examiners must be external.22

-A candidate for the Degree of PhD must normally expect to be asked to present herself or himself for oral or other examination by the Examiners on the subject-matter of the portfolio or thesis.
+A candidate for the Degree of PhD must normally expect to be asked to present him/herself for oral or other examination by the Examiners on the subject-matter of the research project or thesis.

-A candidate must submit the portfolio or thesis for examination at the conclusion of the minimum period of full-time or part-time study.
+A candidate must submit the research project or thesis for examination at the conclusion of the minimum period of full-time or part-time study.
 This period shall commence from the date of initial registration as a postgraduate student in The Glasgow School of Art.
-In the case of candidates who do not submit the portfolio or thesis at the conclusion of the minimum period of study, extension to the deadline may be granted in accordance with the following provisions:
+In the case of candidates who do not submit the research project or thesis at the conclusion of the minimum period of study, extension to the deadline may be granted in accordance with the following provisions:

-- i) the Research Degrees Sub-Committee of the Research Committee may, on consideration of a stated case from the candidate's Supervision Committee, approve an extension of one year full-time or two years parttime for full-time candidates, or two years part-time for part-time candidates; - ii) the Senate, in exceptional circumstances, may approve a further final extension of up to one year full-time or part-time.
+- i) the RDSC of the Research and Knowledge Exchange Committee may, on consideration of a stated case from the candidate's Supervisory Team, approve an extension of one year full-time or two years part-time for full-time candidates, or two years part-time for part-time candidates; - ii) the Senate, in exceptional circumstances, may approve a further final extension of up to one year full-time or part-time.

-A candidate who fails to meet the standard required for the award of the Degree of PhD may be permitted by the Examiners to present her/himself for re-examination on one occasion only and normally not later than three years from the date of her/first submission.
+A candidate who fails to meet the standard required for the award of the Degree of PhD may be permitted by the Examiners to present him/herself for re-examination on one occasion only and normally not later than three years from the date of his/her first submission.
 In each case the examiners shall prescribe whether the candidate will be required to represent in the whole of the examination or in a specific component.